Maggie-dev93/meet/README.md

 As a user, I should be able to view charts visualizing event details so that I can easily understand and analyze the event data.

 # Gherkin Scenarios

+## Feature 1: Filter Events By City

+## Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities
+- Given the user has not searched for a city
+- When the user views the events list
+- Then show upcoming events from all cities

+## Scenario 2: User should see a list of suggestions when they search for a city
+- Given the user is searching for a city
+- When the user types in the search box
+- Then show a list of suggested cities based on the input

+## Scenario 3: User can select a city from the suggested list
+- Given the user is searching for a city
+- When the user selects a city from the suggested list
+- Then show upcoming events for the selected city

 ## Feature 2: Show/Hide Event Details

 ## Scenario 1: An event element is collapsed by default